camimar/automation-bootcamp-3/README.md

 -[Faker.js Documentation](https://fakerjs.dev/)

-Thank you for visiting this project, and it is hoped that the information and tests provided here are useful!
+Thank you for visiting, hope that this information and tests provided are useful!